Each module contains 3 ECTS. You choose a total of 10 modules/30 ECTS in the following module categories:

 - Basis calculus (integration, differentiation, ordinary differential equations, complex numbers, Fourier transform)

-- Linear algebra (matrix algebra, eigenvalues)
+- Linear algebra (matrix algebra, system of linear equations, eigenvectors, eigenvalues)

 Contents of Module